ehojeily/aq-research/README.md

 # aq-proto2
-All scripts used to calibrate and analyze Proto2 data ...
+All scripts used to calibrate and analyze preliminary low-cost air quality sensor data.

-Proto2 was deployed at Queens from May 2021 to May 2022, recording CO, NO, NO2, O3, pm25, temperature, and RH data
+Most analysis done with Proto2; Proto2 was deployed at Queens from May 2021 to May 2022, recording CO, NO, NO2, O3, pm25, temperature, and RH data

 Data were then calibrated using various scripts that utilized mutiple linear regressions techniques fitted against a reference instrument